 Table 1 shows that before implementation, the Code-Mixed Instructional Materials received an overall weighted mean of 4.70 ("Strongly Agree"), indicating strong alignment with the Most Essential Learning Competencies (MELCs).
 The first criterion, covering MELC alignment, scored 4.40, suggesting good coverage with minor room for improvement.
 The second criterion, on developing MELCs, achieved a perfect score of 5.00, reflecting unanimous expert agreement on the materials' effectiveness.
-Overall, the results confirm that the materials are well-designed and capable of supporting learning, though slight refinement could enhance their comprehensiveness.
+Overall, the results confirm that the materials are well-designed and capable of supporting learning, even though slight refinement could enhance their comprehensiveness.

 Table 2